-Cell phones must be turned off when school is in session and during before/aftercare.
+Cell phones and smart watches must be turned off when school is in session and during before/aftercare.
 Cell phones are not to be used during the school day except when requested by their teacher for educational purposes.
 Teachers may require students to place cell phones in grade level designated areas.